tom-englert/ILMerge.Fody/README.md

 ### CompactMode

-A switch to control whether to compact the target assembly by skipping properties, events and unused methods.
+A switch to enable compacting of the target assembly by skipping properties, events and unused methods.
 Default is 'false'

 e.g.